 Trips and excursions

-The Island of Iona is an easy day trip from Tostarie and well worth the time (especially if you drive through the Great Glen / Gribun Road (B8035) on the outward journey)
+The Island of Iona is an easy day trip from Tostarie and well worth the time especially if you drive through the Great Glen / Gribun Road (B8035) on the outward or return journey.

 Eating and drinking

-The Belachroy in Dervaig does good pub food and the Dovecot at Calgary provides excellent value locally produced food / teas and lunches.
-There are a number of decent bars and restaurants in Tobermory.
-Tours of the Island’s Whisky distillery can also be arranged in Tobermory
+Am Birlin (near Calgary) is an excellent restaurant and the Dovecot at Calgary provides excellent value locally produced teas and lunches.
+There are also a number of good bars and restaurants in Tobermory.
+Tours of the Island’s Whisky distillery can also be arranged in Tobermory.